saulpw/visidata/visidata/guides/ErrorsSheet.md

-from visidata import GuideSheet, vd

-class ErrorsGuide(GuideSheet):
-    guide_text='''# What was that error?
+# What was that error?

 Status messages include [:warning]warnings[/] and [:error]errors[/].